pmd/build-tools/README.md

 # PMD build tools

-Artifact containing configuration data and tools to build pmd/pmd from source.
+Artifact containing configuration data and scripts to build and release pmd/pmd from source.

-**Note:** This projects does not use semantic versioning.
+**Note:** This project does not use semantic versioning.

 -----